MarioAvolio/MarioAvolio/README.md

 #### I am a Computer Scientist
 ![I am a Computer Scientist](https://images.pexels.com/photos/577585/pexels-photo-577585.jpeg?cs=srgb&dl=pexels-kevin-ku-577585.jpg&fm=jpg)

+As you may have noticed software creation's demand is increasing nowadays.
+Unfortunately there's few people who are able to deliver satisfying results to their costumers.
+That's why I've started to give this service, not only has my passion given me many years of experience in software creation but also, especially thanks to my studies, I was able to learn different programming languages.
+During these years I've learnt a lot and giving results to my customers remains for me the most important thing which I will accomplish at any cost.
 I have many years experience creating software, mobile apps and websites for both myself, and for clients.
 I have experience programming in many different languages.

 - 🔭 I’m currently working on Many open source projects.